fac-members/fac-slides/src/slides/term-3/prod-mgmt.md

 ---

-The key to their role is holding the vision of the Product and ensure that the team is able to make progress towards that vision.
+The key to their role is holding the vision of the Product and ensuring that the product team is able to make progress towards that vision.

 ---